SRI-CSL/trio-quicly/quicly_specification.md

 QUIC-LY uses connection- and stream-level flow control as in {{RFC9000}} with limits established by CONFIG/CONFIG-ACK or defaults.
 Limits MAY be raised during the connection using MAX_DATA and MAX_STREAM_DATA.

+# DATAGRAM Support

+QUIC-LY supports sending data in DATAGRAM frames according to {{RFC9221}} if the respective transport parameter is set to something larger than zero.
+Endpoints that support unreliable messages advertise `max_datagram_frame_size > 0`.
+Endpoints MUST NOT send DATAGRAM frames to a peer that did not advertise support.

+DATAGRAM frames are ack-eliciting and congestion-controlled.
+They are not retransmitted by the transport and are not subject to stream flow control.

+Endpoints MUST discard DATAGRAM frames that exceed their configured maximum size; this is not a connection error.

 # Loss Detection and Recovery {#recovery}

 QUIC-LY adopts the algorithms and timers of {{RFC9002}}.
 ACK generation, ACK delay, and probe timeouts follow QUIC norms, minus cryptographic key phases.